Windows ProRes: First Impression by Chris Zwar - ProVideo Coalition

 The Mac version also displayed visible banding, but in a different and less blocky way.
 Generally, the Windows and Mac renders were very similar even with these artificially challenging tests, but it was the only time that the Windows ProRes result looked visibly different to the Mac equivalent.
 While this doesn’t mean either is better than the other, it does serve as a reminder that the Windows and Mac ProRes results aren’t identical, and that in difficult circumstances these differences are more pronounced.

-While this demonstrates that the Windows ProRes 422HQ codec is true 10-bit, it also demonstrates that the ProRes 4444 codec is 10-bit as well.
-Apparently, the 4444 version of ProRes has the ability to do 16-bit RGB encoding, but there are no settings within After Effects to control this – on Mac or Windows.
-So if it’s true then the capability is not supported by After Effects.
+While this demonstrates that the Windows ProRes encoders are true 10-bit when given sources that higher than 8-bit, it also suggests that the ProRes 4444 codec is 10-bit as well – otherwise there would have been a visible difference between the 422HQ render and the 4444 render.
+Apparently, the 4444 version of ProRes has the ability to do 12-bit RGB encoding, but there are no settings within After Effects to control this – on Mac or Windows.
+So if it’s true then either the capability is not supported by After Effects, or the Windows ProRes encoder, or both.

 By this stage I had satisfied my main concerns with the product.
 I was very happy with the quality of the renders when compared to the same renders from a Mac.
-I was satisfied that the HQ and 4444 variations of the codec used the 10-bits available to them, and I was relieved that After Effects treated the Windows ProRes codec in the same way as the Apple version, so that renders on one OS can be queued up and opened on the other OS without errors.
+I was satisfied that the HQ and 4444 variations of the codec used 10-bits when fed with 16-bit data, and I was relieved that After Effects treated the Windows ProRes codec in the same way as the Apple version, so that renders on one OS can be queued up and opened on the other OS without errors.

 But.